nemisj/git-removed-branches/README.md

 This command will look through the branches that are no longer available on the remote and display them.
 In case you haven't run `git fetch -p`, it will warn you to do so.

+This command is safe to run and it will not alter your repository.

 ### Removing